elyra-ai/examples/pipelines/kubeflow_pipelines_component_examples/run_notebook_component/README.md

 ### Prerequisites

-To use this component, ensure that you create your pipeline with the accompanying `notebook` in your Jupyterlab workspace root directory.
+Ensure that you have the (Notebook) data downloaded and available via a download step prior to using this component.

 To review and run the example pipeline for this component, [clone the examples repository](https://github.com/elyra-ai/examples) and launch JupyterLab as shown below: